-The purpose of a valve is to control the flow of a liquid line media within a pipeline system.
+The purpose of a valve is to control the flow of a liquid line medium within a pipeline system.
 Valves handle flow control in a number of different ways depending on the type of valve.

 As each pipe system has a different function and build, epco offers a large number of different valve types, each with different variables to ensure you get the right valve to match your pipe system requirements.